We are here to help.

 If the item is defective, obviously we will accept it back for replacement within the first 7 days of ownership (after that, items are subject to the manufacturer's warranty policy, and you can contact the manufacturer for assistance - let us know if you need us to provide contact information or a copy of your proof of purchase).

-To begin with, it's easiest to rule out the items that usually CANNOT be returned for refund/credit; here they are:
+To begin with, it's easiest to rule out the items that we usually will not accept for refund/credit; here they are:

 - Items returned to us without prior authorization.